Pair Production in time-dependent Electric field at Finite times

 In contrast, for \( p_\parallel = 0.5 [m] \), the TMS peak shifts to \( p_\perp \approx 0.6 [m] \) (Fig.~\ref{FG:2.a}(b)), indicating energy sharing between modes.
-At this finite time, we observe the sharing of longitudinal and transverse motion.
+At this finite time, we observe a sharing of longitudinal and transverse motion, indicating that the two modes do not evolve independently.
+A similar interplay between longitudinal and transverse degrees of freedom has been reported in Ref. \cite{Majczak:2024hmt,Bechler:2023kjx}.

 The qualitative change in the shape of the spectrum, due to the influence of longitudinal momentum.
 Specifically, it requires more time for the quasi-particle to evolve into a real particle with the inclusion of longitudinal momentum when analyzing the TMS of quasi-particles at finite time.
 In this sense, we can say that the motion of the longitudinal and transverse directions is strongly coupled, and its impact is easily seen in Figs.\ref{FG:2.a}.
-These concerns can be understood by examining the highly oscillating phase kernel $\cos{(\Theta_{\bm p}(t_0,t))}$ present in the quantum kinetic equation (QKE) \cite{Banerjee:2018fbw}.
+These concerns can be understood by examining the highly oscillating phase kernel $\cos{(\Theta_{\bm p}(t_0,t))}$ present in QKE ~\cite{Banerjee:2018fbw}.
 This kernel depends on the quasi-energy $\omega(\bm{p}, t)$, which connects the longitudinal and transverse motions of the created particles.
 At the REPP stage, the substructure in the spectrum disappears, and the peak height for higher longitudinal momentum value is consistently lower, shown in Fig.~\ref{FG:2.a}(c).